Palestinian Justice Syllabus

 This syllabus is a response to basic questions: Why do so few non-Arab or non-Muslim activists speak out against state violence against Palestinians?
 Why is it seen as controversial to advocate for justice for Palestinians?
 Why has justice for Palestinians not become a national movement in the same ways as the anti-South African apartheid or anti-police brutality movements?

 The struggle for Palestinian justice is interconnected to struggles against settler-colonialism and state violence across the globe.
 Militarization, surveillance, and violence against Palestinians and communities of color in the U.S. are deeply interconnected.
 Not just theoretically, but literally: G4S, the largest security corporation in the world, funds prisons, checkpoints, and the wall in Palestine as well as prisons, security measures at schools, and immigration detention centers in the United States.
 Combined Tactical Systems (CTS) makes tear-gas used by both U.S. police forces and the Israeli Army - often used against protesters.
-This year alone, American taxpayers will finance $30 billion in military aid to Israel, which will help to bolster these systems of control.
+Between 2009 and 2018, American taxpayers will finance $30 billion in military aid to Israel, which will help to bolster these systems of control.
 Despite these connections to existing movements against state violence in the United States, the movement for Palestinian justice remains marginalized.
 This needs to change.
 Justice for Palestine must become a normalized and inherent aspect of movements for racial and social justice.
 This syllabus is an effort to engage others in the critical conversation on historic and contemporary violence against Palestinians as well as Palestinian resistance.

 During the formation of Israel in 1947 to 1949, there was a violent and systematic displacement of indigenous Palestinians.
 Approximately 530 Palestinian villages were destroyed and over 13,000 Palestinians were killed.
 Eighty percent of Palestinians were expelled and eighty percent of land was stolen by Zionists, who had been promised land by Britain, Palestine’s previous colonizers.
 In the wake of the Holocaust, the UN partitioned post-British Palestine to create an "Arab State" and a "Jewish state."
 This plan led to violence and ultimately, the creation of Israel as it is today.
 This time period is known by Palestinians as the Nakba - “catastrophe” in Arabic.
 Today, Palestinians remain essentially undocumented in their own homeland, which has been stolen to make way for Israeli housing complexes or nature reserves (Airbnb even offers homes in illegal settlements as vacation spots).
 Palestinians face high rates of incarceration and abuse and many of these prisoners are held in administrative detention, without a right to trial.
 Families are literally divided both by expulsion from Palestine and by the Israeli wall.
 Despite the words of many American politicians, Israel is not a democracy, as Palestinians under occupation are not able to vote for fear that they, along with Palestinians living in Israel, would form a majority.